 When it’s working properly, that is.

 Your immune system can’t function properly — or fully protect you — without the support of good bacteria in your gut.
-Unfortunately, it doesn’t take much to throw your gut bacteria out of balance and sabotage your immune system.
+Unfortunately, it doesn’t take much to throw your gut bacteria out of balance and sabotage your immune system and gut health.

 Your Immune System Relies on Your Gut Health

-The probiotic bacteria in your gut help shape and train your immune system, and supply it with supportive nutrients and healing compounds.
-And since more than 70 percent of your immune system resides in your gut, you can see why healthy balance is so important.
+The probiotic bacteria in your gut help shape and train your immune system and supply it with supportive nutrients and healing compounds.
+Since more than 70 percent of your immune system resides in your gut, you can see why healthy balance is so important.

 Dysbiosis can lead your immune system to overreact, creating inflammation and attacking your own healthy cells.
 It can also cause an immune system under-reaction, which leaves you extra vulnerable to any infections that are going around.

 Unfortunately, your gut microbiome faces damaging threats every day.
-And any one of those threats can sabotage the balance … and healthy immune system function.
+Any one of those threats can sabotage gut balance … and healthy immune system function.

 Gut dysbiosis damages your immune system and the way it responds to infections.
 That’s why it’s crucial to get your gut microbiome in healthy balance and keep it there.

-- Antibiotics and other medications – including proton pump inhibitors (PPIs), beta-blockers, and antidepressants – can cause dysbiosis, sometimes after a single dose.
+- Antibiotics and other medications – including proton pump inhibitors, beta-blockers and antidepressants – can cause dysbiosis, sometimes after a single dose.

 - Pesticides, including glyphosate, can kill beneficial gut bacteria, allowing bad bacteria to dominate the microbiome.